-This Gingerbread Fruit Christmas Wreath recipe is popular during the holiday season and makes a great edible Christmas gift or centerpiece for your holiday table or Christmas party.
+This healthy holiday Gingerbread Fruit Christmas Wreath recipe is a tasty gingerbread cookie layered with chocolate cream cheese, lots of fresh fruits and nuts, and makes a wonderful edible holiday gift!
+It's popular during the holiday season and makes a great edible centerpiece for your holiday table or Christmas party.
 It's also Weight Watchers friendly!

 The holidays can be a pretty indulgent time of year.
 That's what inspired me to create this healthy holiday cookie recipe.
-I wanted to make a healthier Christmas cookie that was unique, kid friendly, easy to make and didn't leave me overdrawn at the calorie bank.
+I wanted to make a healthier Christmas cookie that was unique, kid friendly, easy to make, and didn't leave me overdrawn at the calorie bank.
 It's a nice change from a Christmas fruit platter or Christmas fruit tray and pairs well with a cheese platter.
+It's the ideal light dessert for a Christmas meal such as Baked Cornish Hens with Sauce.

 Jump to: